Sobes.tech

 Contexts are not a formality, but the foundation of personalization.

-They turn dry AI responses into meaningful ones tied to your experience.
+They turn dry AI responses into meaningful ones tied to your experience, level, and speech style.

 Five minutes of setup = quality answers = successful interview.